-Brighton Beach PS uses the following training course, ASCIA eTraining course, which is followed by an assessment from an appropriately trained supervisor.
+Brighton Beach PS uses the following training course, ASCIA Anaphylaxis e-training for Victorian Schools, which is followed by a practical assessment from an appropriately trained anaphylaxis supervisor (22579VIC).
 Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years.